HSF/prmon/README.md

 ### Environment Variables

-The `PRMON_DISABLE_MONITOR` environment variable can be used to specifiy a comma separated list of monitor names that will be disabled.
+The `PRMON_DISABLE_MONITOR` environment variable can be used to specify a comma separated list of monitor names that will be disabled.
 This is useful when `prmon` is being invoked by some other part of a job or workflow, so the user does not have direct access to the command line options used. e.g.